sachit-krishnan/FragRec/README.md

 - werkzeug
 - random

-All the above libraries can be installed by running ``pip install -r depend.txt`` in the Terminal.
+All the above libraries can be installed by running ``pip install -r requirements.txt`` in the Terminal.

 ## Program Files & Directories
 1. ``classes.py``: Python file containing all the class definitions used in the program.